Liberty University: Williams Stadium

 Williams Stadium is the home field for the Liberty Flames football team.
 Opened in 1989, the stadium seats 25,000 spectators.
 An indoor practice facility was opened in 2017 at a cost of $29 million.

 Liberty Arena

 The Liberty Arena is the home of the men's and women's basketball teams and women's volleyball.
 The $65 million, 125,000-square-foot space, which opened in 2020, seats 4,000 spectators.

 Liberty Natatorium

 Liberty Natatorium is 75,000 square feet and contains a 9-lane Olympic-size swimming pool as well as a diving well 17 feet deep and fitted with 1-meter and 3-meter springboards and 10-meter, 7.5-meter, 5-meter, 3-meter, and 1-meter diving platforms.
 The inaugural competitive swimming event held in the swimming pool was the 2018 TYR Junior National Cup in March 2018.
 In 2020, one of the diving platforms collapsed for an unknown reason.
-Since its opening, there have also been facility issues associated with the timing system used in competitive swimming events.
+Problems with the Daktronics race-timing system led the school to replace it after just three years.